-Aland is an archipelago located in the Baltic Sea, at the entrance to the Gulf of Bothnia, between Finland's and Sweden's coasts.
+Aland is an island coutry located in the Baltic Sea, at the entrance to the Gulf of Bothnia, between Finland's and Sweden's coasts.
 They are a part of the Republic of Finland, where they enjoy broad autonomy.

 Until the early 19th century, Aland was part of the Kingdom of Sweden.
-After Sweden's defeat in the Finnish War, the islands were ceded to Russia, alongside Finland, in 1809.
+After Sweden's defeat in the Finnish War, the islands were ceded to Russia, alongside Finland, in 1809 (Treaty of Fredrikshamn).

 Ever since, the archipelago has largely ruled itself separately from both Finland and Sweden in most areas.
 Its level of self-government has been expanded several times.